marxwolf/marxwolf.github.io/_pages/about.md

 # Recent News

+* 08/02/2022 GlobeCom 2020 paper entitled *A New Implementation of Federated Learning for Privacy and Security Enhancement* accepted, **Xiang Ma**, Haijian Sun, Rose Q Hu, Yi Qian, available on [arXiv]()

 * 05/18/2022 I was elected to be a member of the graduate student council to represent college of engineering.

 * 05/08/2022 I received IEEE ICC2022 NSF travel award.